reqT/reqT/README.md

 How to build reqT from code
 ---------------------------

 1. Clone this repo locally.
-You may want to use git clone --depth 1 (to avoid the historic past including some binaries).
+You may want to use `git clone --depth 1` (to avoid the history with some old binaries).
 2. Install sbt
 3. Run `sbt package` in terminal.